scp756-221/course-site/docs/tprj/page.md

 The term project provides an opportunity for a small group to explore the technologies introduced to date.
 You are to apply and observe the principles of the course while gaining hands-on experience through building, scaling and observation of a working distributed application.
 This project for CMPT 756 requires a small team (5 members; exceptions subject to approval) working over the course of 7 weeks.

-The project comprises 6 stages:
+The project comprises 5 stages:

 1. Choose your technology platform.
 AWS EKS as introduced by this course is a reasonable choice but if you are interested in exploring alternate Kubernetes platform (e.g., Azure AKS, GCP EKS, etc), you may do so.
 Kubernetes provides a high degree of portability across the various clouds.
-2. Add an additional public microservice.
-The material presented in the assignments repo includes two public microservices ("music" and "user"); you need to add an additional service.
-This can be trivially a clone/derivative of the existing service ("playlist") or something that your team wish to explore (packaging a machine learning model).
+2. Implement three public micro-services.
+The material presented in the assignments repo already includes two public microservices ("music" and "user"); you only need to add an additional service.
+This can be trivially a clone/derivative of the existing service (e.g., "playlist") or something that your team wish to explore (e.g., packaging a machine learning model).
-3. Run your application with a load and measure/observe its behaviour.
+3. Run your application with various loads and measure/observe its behaviour.
-4. Scale the load and application and report on your observations/learnings.
-5. Write up a report summarizing your findings.
+4. Write up a report summarizing your findings.
-6. Walk through and describe your team, approach and application in a video recording.
+5. Record a video walking through and describing your team, approach and application.

 Through this project, you will connect the various ideas from the course together including: